Yoga for Forgiveness

 The process of forgiveness is complex, it is strength and gentleness, a rainbow of emotions shining through the dark clouds.
 It takes courage, understanding and your own self-love to hold you steadfast on one of the most precious journeys to inner peace.

-The process of being able to ‘let go’ can be healing and nurturing, as holding on to resentment gives power to feelings of inner negativity for yourself, or to the other person, and you remain painfully ‘stuck’.
+The process of being able to ‘let go’ can be healing, as holding on to resentment gives power to feelings of inner negativity for yourself, or to the other person, and you remain painfully ‘stuck’.

 It can be felt within as the Heart Chakra (Anahata) closes.
 You cannot move forward, practically, emotionally, or spiritually, and if we continue to hold onto this, we can show signs of physical stress and depression.
 Long term this can become bitterness.